Tutoring with therapy dogs

 Closure of services for a client

-Closure of our services for a student can occur in situations, including when the learning goals of the referral have been achieved, when funding is no longer available, when clients decide to move on.
+Closure of our services for a student can occur in situations, including when the learning goals of the referral have been achieved, when funding is no longer available when clients decide to move on.
 We understand that such situations can trigger feelings of anxiety, helplessness, abandonment and loss in our young people.
-We acknowledge this is particularly significant for people who already have experience of traumatic loss.
-In the case where closure of our services are anticipated, you can expect the tutor will:
+We acknowledge that this is particularly significant for people who already have experienced traumatic loss.
+In the case where the closure of our services is anticipated, you can expect the tutor will: